Tuning Fairness by Balancing Target Labels: Experiments

-\textbf{Method.} We evaluate two versions of our target label model\footnote{ The code can be found on GitHub: \url{https://github.com/predictive-analytics-lab/fair-gpytorch}.}: \emph{FairGP}, which is based on Gaussian Process models, and \emph{FairLR}, which is based on logistic regression.
-Both are used in two ways: only using $s$ for training and not for predictions (the default case), and using $s$ during training and for predictions (indicated by ``use $s$'').
-We also train baseline models that do not take fairness into account and do not use $s$ as input.
+We evaluate two versions of our target label model\footnote{ The code can be found on GitHub: \url{https://github.com/predictive-analytics-lab/ethicml-models/tree/master/implementations/fairgp}. }: \emph{FairGP}, which is based on Gaussian Process models, and \emph{FairLR}, which is based on logistic regression.
+We also train baseline models that do not take fairness into account.

+In both \emph{FairGP} and \emph{FairLR}, our approach is implemented by modifying the likelihood function.
+First, the unmodified likelihood is computed (corresponding to $\PP(\bar{y}=1|x,\theta)$) and then a linear transformation (dependent on $s$) is applied as given by \eqref{eq:lik2}.
+No additional ranking of the samples is needed, because the unmodified likelihood already supplies ranking information.

 The fair GP models and the baseline GP model are all based on variational inference and use the same settings.
-The batch size is set to 10100 so that there are 2 batches per epoch on the Adult dataset.
+During training, each batch is equivalent to the whole dataset.
 The number of inducing inputs is 500 on the ProPublica dataset and 2500 on the Adult dataset which corresponds to approximately $\nicefrac{1}{8}$ of the number of training points for each dataset.
 We use a squared-exponential (SE) kernel with automatic relevance determination (ARD) and the probit function as the likelihood function.
-We optimize the hyperparameters and the variational parameters with the Adam method~\cite{kingma2014adam} with the default parameters ($\beta_1 = 0.9$, $\beta_2 = 0.999$).
+We optimise the hyper-parameters and the variational parameters using the Adam method~\citep{kingma2014adam} with the default parameters.
 We use the full covariance matrix for the Gaussian variational distribution.
-The logistic regression is trained with Adam and uses L2 regularization.
-For the regularization coefficient, we conducted a hyperparameter search over 10 folds of the data.
-For each fold, we picked the hyperparameter which achieved the best fairness among those 5 with the best accuracy scores.
-We then averaged over the 10 hyperparameter values chosen in this way and then used this average for all runs to obtain our final results.
-For the Adult dataset, the regularization parameter is $0.0024$ for ProPublica and $0.00035$ for Adult.
+The logistic regression is trained with RAdam~\citep{liu2019variance} and uses L2 regularisation.
+For the regularisation coefficient, we conducted a hyper-parameter search over 10 folds of the data.
+For each fold, we picked the hyper-parameter which achieved the best fairness among those 5 with the best accuracy scores.
+We then averaged over the 10 hyper-parameter values chosen in this way and then used this average for all runs to obtain our final results.